 solutions for a wide spectrum of geodetic tasks.

 As a first example, let us take a look at the iconic geodetic → Cartesian → Helmert → geodetic case (steps 2 to 4 in the example in the introduction).
+(Note, for the rest of this book the "+"s are removed from the examples.)
 In PROJ it can be implemented as

 proj=pipeline step proj=cart ellps=intl step proj=helmert convention=coordinate_frame x=-81.0703 y=-89.3603 z=-115.7526 rx=-0.48488 ry=-0.02436 rz=-0.41321 s=-0.540645 step proj=cart inv ellps=GRS80